-Our AIARE Level 1 Courses are designed for people looking to build a foundation for safe Backcountry travel.
+Our AIARE Level 1 Courses are designed for people looking to build a foundation for safe backcountry travel.
 This comprehensive 3-day course focuses on hazard evaluation, decision-making and companion rescue in avalanche terrain.
-Day one is spent in the classroom in Boulder while one full field day is devoted to slope evaluation, route finding, and risk management.
+The first two days are split between the classroom and the field while the third day is devoted to slope evaluation, route finding, and risk management in the field.
 These courses include proper instruction for basic safety and protocols for safe backcountry travel.
 Over the 3-days you will learn the skills and tools needed to navigate the winter mountains and evaluate the snowpack when traveling through avalanche terrain.

 AIARE Level I Avalanche Course: Price: $450 Per Person

 - Top Long Sleeve Synthetic: medium to expedition weight long underwear Guide Pick: Mountain Hardwear Butterman 1/2 zip

 - Soft Shell or Fleece Jacket Guide Pick: Mountain Hardwear 32 Degree Jacket

 - Shell Jacket with hood.
 Guide Pick: Mountain Hardwear Cloudseeker Jacket

 - Puffy Jacket: Hood Recommended.
 Guide Pick: Mountain Hardwear Ghostwhisperer Jacket